thudcl/thudcl.github.io/_pages/publications.md

 ### Publications in Chinese

 - Chong Chen and Xun Pang, "Predicting the Timing and Location of Terrorist Attacks in Africa in the Age of Big Data: Combing GIS and Split Population Duration Models,"  *Foreign Affairs Review* (外交评论), No. 2, 2020, pp. 121-154.

+- Xuefeng Sun and Xikun Zhang, "China and US Strategic Choices and China's Relations with Its Neighbors," *Contemporary International Relations* (现代国际关系), Vol.29, No. 5, 2019, pp. 36-46.

 - Xun Pang Ziye Liu, "China-US Relations In Massive Machine-Coded Event Data: Influence of Reciprocity, Domestic Politics, and Russia ," *World Economic and Politics* (世界经济与政治), No.5, pp.53-79, 2019.